-- (1) A mediator or former tribunal member must not disclose information coming to the knowledge of the mediator or member during the dispute resolution process or the hearing of a matter under part 8, division 4 as in force before the commencement. - Maximum penalty-100 penalty units. - (2) However, a mediator or former tribunal member may disclose information- - (a) with the agreement of all parties to the dispute resolution process; or commencement means the commencement of this subsection.
+(1) A mediator or former tribunal member must not disclose information coming to the knowledge of the mediator or member during the dispute resolution process or the hearing of a matter under part 8, division 4 as in force before the commencement.

-- (b) for statistical purposes without revealing the identity of any person about whom the information is relevant; or - (c) for an inquiry or proceeding about an offence or other misconduct that happens during the dispute resolution process; or - (d) under a requirement under an Act. - (3) In this section-
+- (2) However, a mediator or former tribunal member may disclose information- - (a) with the agreement of all parties to the dispute resolution process; or - (b) for statistical purposes without revealing the identity of any person about whom the information is relevant; or - (c) for an inquiry or proceeding about an offence or other misconduct that happens during the dispute resolution process; or - (d) under a requirement under an Act. - (3) In this section-